duckmaniac/simple-calculator/README.md

 Before you start your calculating journey, ensure:

-* Project has some windows-specific code, so you need Windows to build and run this.
 * You have a CMake to build a project.
 * The Boost 1.83.0 and SFML 2.6.0 library is set up and ready.
+* In order to run this code, you will need a Windows operating system.

 ### Installation